UVA-MLSys/Big-Data-Systems/Team 2/Readme.md

 <img width="450" alt="Box Plot of California Data" src="https://github.com/UVA-MLSys/Big-Data-Systems/blob/ad98f44253b3745d2954d2c867ef9c88d6038a6b/Team%202/Demonstration%2C%20Visualization%2C%20and%20Testing/aqui_html.png">

-These are just a few clear and relatively simple examples of what can be done with data that is successfully stored in an S3 bucket after retrieving it from the API. ​
+These are just a few clear and relatively simple examples of what can be done with data that is successfully stored in an S3 bucket after retrieving it from the AQS API. ​

 This same data could be used to create real-time apps for both historical and forecasting purposes, or to model changes in AQI over time by geographic region — all fascinating use cases, but applications that were outside the scope of this particular project. ​